 More emphasis should be placed on the promotion of small business, entrepreneurship, apprenticeships, and specialty trades.
 Less than half, 42%, of Lake County’s educated workforce has a bachelor’s degree or higher, which leaves a majority of the workforce that can be leveraged.

 There is currently an employment deficit in the trades.
 Nationally, a predicted 31 million positions will be left vacant by 2020 due to baby boomer retirement estimations, and 62% of firms are struggling to fill important skilled trade positions.
 The small business sector is growing rapidly.
-While corporate America has been “downsizing”, the rate of small business “start-ups” has grown, and the rate for failures has declined.
+While corporate America has been “downsizing”, the rate of small business “start-ups” has grown, and the rate of failures has declined.
 Since 1990, as big business eliminated 4M jobs, small businesses added 8M new jobs.

 “U.S. Small Business Administration | The U.S. Small Business Administration | SBA.gov.”
 U.S. Small Business Administration | The U.S. Small Business Administration | SBA.gov.
 N.p., n.d.
 Web.
 23 July 2016. <http://www.sba.gov/>.